How to change an alternator

 How much is it to replace an alternator?

-Replacing an alternator at a garage will cost around £200 or £300.
+Replacing an alternator at a garage could cost you between £100 or £700, with an average price sits between £300-£400.
 You can expect higher prices from dealerships and car franchises.

 For higher-end cars, obviously, you can expect the price to go up accordingly there as well.
 You could pay between £500 and £1000 for a luxury model’s alternator replacement.